Create accessible websites, applications and software for people affected by dementia with the help of our dementia digital design guidelines.

 - avoiding hiding navigation off-screen.

 Each type of dementia can damage the visual system in a number of different ways.
-Dementia also tends to affect older people, although it can affect people from their 30s.
-This can mean that age related visual decline may affect the person living with a diagnosis, or their carers, too.
+Dementia also tends to affect older people, although it can affect younger people.
+This can mean that age-related visual decline may affect the person living with a diagnosis, or their carers, too.

 When designing digital user interfaces consider: